 10 credits - MATH& 131 AND MATH& 132.
-Prior to enrolling in these courses, mastery of Pre-College Math III must be demonstrated through examination or completion of MATH 099 with a grade of C or better.
+Prior to enrolling in these courses, mastery of MATH 087/097 Essentials of Pre-College Math III must be demonstrated through examination or completion of MATH 097 with a grade of C or better.